Mail order: Industrialization

-By creating a direct marketing industry through the mail order catalogue, Pryce Pryce-Jones and Aaron Montgomery Ward enabled the creation of a powerful global network that came to include everything from mail order, to telemarketing and social media.
-Mail order changed the worldwide marketplace by introducing the concept of privacy and individuality into the retail industry.
-Today, the mail order catalogue industry is worth approximately 100 billion dollars and generates over 2 trillion in incremental sales.
+Pryce Pryce-Jones and Aaron Montgomery Ward created a global network through mail order catelogues covering a wide range of products.
+Mail order brought privacy and individuality into the retail industry.
+The mail order catalogue industry is worth approximately 100 billion dollars and generates over $2 trillion in sales.

 Moores

 Sir John Moores was a British businessman and philanthropist most famous for the founding of the Littlewoods retail company that was located in Liverpool, England.
 Moores became a millionaire through the creation of the Littlewood Pool, one of the best-known names in sports gambling in England.

 In January 1932, Moores was able to disengage himself sufficiently from the pools to start up Littlewoods Mail Order Store.
 This was followed on July 6, 1937 by the opening of the first Littlewoods department store in Blackpool.
 By the time World War II started there were 25 Littlewoods stores across the UK and over 50 by 1952.

 The first Littlewoods catalogue was published in May 1932 with 168 pages.
 Its motta was: "We hoist our Flag in the Port of Supply, and right away we sail to the Ports of Demand—the Homes of the People.
 We intend to help the homely folk of this country help them to obtain some of the profits made by manufacturing and trading... to save money on things they must have.
 This Catalogue is our Ship... staffed by an All-British crew...
 You won't find sleepy, old-fashioned goods carried in the LITTLEWOODS ship.
 Only the newest of the new goods—honest, British-made merchandise."

 With the success of the catalogue business, Moores moved his business four times to larger buildings in 1932.
 Moores sailed to America to look at the operations of Montgomery Ward and Sears and Roebuck.
 By 1936, the business had hit the 4 million pound mark, making Moores a millionaire a second time over, by mail order.